Even the most fearless of men break into a cold sweat when they see the words “black-tie dress code” on an invitation.

 Getting each separate component of your formal outfit just right is crucial to pulling off this look.
 As they say, the devil is in the details.

-A black suit is like the artist’s canvas in formalwear.
+A black tuxedo is like the artist’s canvas in formalwear.
 It is the basic building block for the rest of your formal outfit.
 Use this as your base; worn correctly, everything else falls into place.

 A tuxedo is, of course, ideal, but a nice black suit is also acceptable.
 The suit must be in impeccable shape, with no stripes or extra flourishes.

 The jacket should be black and single or double-breasted.
 There may be vents, but they are only permissible on the sides of the jacket.
+In fact, most tuxedo jackets don’t have vents.

 A vent in the back of the jacket is too informal.
 Not only does a back vent lower the level of formality, but it makes the jacket bunch up oddly when you sit.
 Business suits have back vents, but not dinner jackets!